 There are questions about how many people will be eligible for this: the Trades Union Congress (TUC) suggests that 2 in 5 fathers will be unable to take advantage of SPL as their partners are not in work.

-What does the future look like for families?
+What does the future look like for life?

 In these early stages, it’s impossible to tell what the future holds.
 The new rules could mean a narrowing of the gender pay gap, more hands-on fathers and more harmonious households, with couples able to have more control over how they manage their work/life balance with childrearing or adoption.
 The rules could also turn out to be quite difficult for businesses to implement.